Klaus Hempel Style Pendant Chandelier

 Designer: To be appraised.
 Made after a design by Klaus Hempel in 1972 for Kaiser Leuchten (Gebr.
 Kaiser & Co.
 Leuchten KG).

-Other versions: Also made in white (instead of orange parts).
+Other versions: This cascading Klaus Hempel style pendant chandelier exists also in white (instead of orange parts).
 Exists with 3, 5 and 8 globes.
 Also produced as a single pendant lamp and a chandelier.
+Slight variations were made.

-The most important and striking difference with the original lamps is that those of Klaus Hempel are round at the top.
+The most important and striking difference with the original lamps is that those of Klaus Hempel are round on top.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.